 Otitis media is the name given to an infection in the middle ear.
 The middle ear is the space that sits between the tympanic membrane (ear drum) and the inner ear.
 This is where the cochlea, vestibular apparatus and nerves are found.
 It is a very common site of infection in children.
 The bacteria enter from the back of the throat through the eustachian tube.
-Bacterial infection of the inner ear is often preceded by a viral upper respiratory tract infection.
+A bacterial infection of the middle ear is often preceded by a viral upper respiratory tract infection.

 The most common bacterial causes of otitis media, as well as other ENT infections such as rhino-sinusitis and tonsillitis is streptococcus pneumoniae.

 Other common causes include:

 - Staphylococcus aureus

 Otitis media typically presents with ear pain, reduced hearing in the affected ear and general symptoms of upper airway infection such as fever, cough, coryzal symptoms, sore throat and feeling generally unwell.

 When the infection affects the vestibular system it can cause balance issues and vertigo.
 When the tympanic membrane has perforated there may be discharge from the ear.